On norms in some class of exponential type Orlicz spaces of random variables

+Estimates of the $\psi_\alpha$-norm play often an important role in solving problems of classical probability theory and asymptotic geometric analysis.
+This can be quite challenging and delicate task, and therefore any alternative form of this norm may be useful.
+It is known an equivalent expression of the $\psi_p$-norms in terms of the classical Lebesgue norms as $\sup_{r\ge p}r^{-1/p}\|X\|_{L_r}$; see \cite[Lem.
+3.5.5]{A-AGM}.
+Some modification of the $\psi_\alpha$-norm one can find in Dick et al. \cite{DHPP}.
+In this paper I would like to present an equivalent form of the $\psi_p$-norms on spaces of centered random variables.

-Centered sub-gaussian random variables have another important classical characteristics (see Kahane \cite{Kahane}): a random variable $X$ is sub-gaussian if there exists a positive constant $K$ such that $\mathbb{E}\exp(tX)\le \exp(K^2t^2/2)$ for all $t\in\mathbb{R}$.
-In other words when the moment generating function of $X$ is majorized by the moment generating function of centered Gaussian variable $g$ with the variation $K^2$; recall that $\mathbb{E}\exp(tg)=\exp(K^2t^2/2)$ for $g\sim\mathcal{N}(0,K^2)$.
-Estimates of moments generating functions play a crucial role in the theory of concentration inequalities as in the proofs of Hoeffding's \cite{Hoeff} and Azuma's \cite{Azuma} inequalities, for instance.
+Let us recall that centered sub-gaussian random variables have another important classical characterization (see Kahane \cite{Kahane}): a random variable $X$ is sub-gaussian if there exists a positive constant $K$ such that $\mathbb{E}\exp(tX)\le \exp(K^2t^2/2)$ for all $t\in\mathbb{R}$.
+In other words when the moment generating function of $X$ is majorized by the moment generating function of a centered Gaussian variable $g$ with the variance $K^2$; recall that $\mathbb{E}\exp(tg)=\exp(K^2t^2/2)$ for $g\sim\mathcal{N}(0,K^2)$.
+Estimates for moments generating functions play a crucial role in the theory of concentration inequalities as in the proofs of Hoeffding's \cite{Hoeff} and Azuma's \cite{Azuma} inequalities, for instance.